 Sona Systems Supporting Documentation

 To establish fair access for researchers, each Honours and Postgraduate Diploma student wishing to access this resource in first semester will have a limit of 80 hours.
 Postgraduate students and staff will be able to apply for 100 hours per semester.
-Decisions on these applications will be based on availability of participation hours.
-Proposed projects will be divided into Q (substantially questionnaires/surveys) and NQ (not questionnaires).
-First year students will do at least one hour from each category per semester.

 Process of making an application